7- A solved problem 12-1 for bearing connections.

 The calculation of bearing for solved problem 12-1.

-Prior to the procedure of checking the bearing capacity for the bolts, we need to have a look at the list of the necessary tables that we need to use in our estimation.
+Before checking the bearing capacity of the bolts, we need to review the list of necessary tables to be used in our estimation.

-To check the requirement of the edge distance, there is table J3.4 for dia 7/8″ bolt, the required edge distance is 1/18″.
+To check the requirement of the edge distance, refer to Table J3.4 for a 7/8″ bolt, where the required edge distance is 1/18″.
+The minimum spacing between bolts is 2.32 inches for db=7/8 inches.

 Minimum edge distance clause from the specification.

-We have a distance from cl to the outer edge=3″, the case is satisfied since this distance is >1 1/8″ as given by the table.
+We have a distance from cl to the outer edge of 3″, which satisfies the case since this distance is greater than 1 1/8″, as given in the table.

 Check specification requirements for bolt distances.